 b.
 Proceedings before the FLRA.
-Under 5 U.S.C. § 7131(c), the FLRA makes the determination whether or not any employee participating, for, or on behalf of, a labor organization in any phase of proceedings before the FLRA is authorized official time for those proceeding during the time the employee otherwise would be in a duty status.
+Under 5 U.S.C. § 7131(c), the FLRA makes the determination whether or not any employee participating for, or on behalf of, a labor organization in any phase of proceedings before the FLRA is authorized official time for those proceedings during the time the employee otherwise would be in a duty status.

-3. Prohibited uses of official time.
+4. Prohibited uses of official time.
 Any activity performed by any employee relating to the internal business of a labor organization (including the solicitation of membership, elections of labor organization officials, and collection of dues) shall be performed during the time the employee is in a non-duty status.

-4. Negotiated entitlement to official time.
-Under 5 U.S.C. § 7131(d), the parties may mutually agree to the granting of official time for any employee representing an exclusive representative, or, in connection with any other matter in any amount the Department and the exclusive representative involved agree to be reasonable, necessary, and in the public interest.
+5. Negotiated entitlement to official time.
+Under 5 U.S.C. § 7131(d), the parties may mutually agree to the granting of official time for any employee representing an exclusive representative, or any employee in an appropriate unit represented by an exclusive representative, in any amount the Department and the exclusive representative involved agree to be reasonable, necessary, and in the public interest.
 To date, the FLRA has held that an employee does not have to otherwise be in a duty status to be entitled to this type of official time.
 This type of official time, usually referred to as "representational time," provides preparation time for negotiations, or other representational duties authorized by the Statute.

-5. Subject to revision of categories by OPM, recording and reporting of official time usage.
+6. Subject to revision of categories by OPM, recording and reporting of official time usage.
 Bureaus and operating units are to record the use of official time granted under the Statute or the terms of a collective bargaining agreement in one of the following four categories: